ESA title

 Arctic Weather Satellite ground segment

-The monitoring and control segment will take care of basic satellite operations and monitoring, and will carry out mission planning for ground station visibility and communication.
-It will also perform the satellite orbit maintenance planning and collision avoidance manoeuvre planning.
+The monitoring and control segment takes care of basic satellite operations and monitoring, and carries out mission planning for ground station visibility and communication.
+It also performs the satellite orbit maintenance planning, and collision avoidance manoeuvre planning.

-There will be two different data streams available.
-The Direct Data Broadcast (DDB) downlink will permanently transmit realtime measurement data.
-This will allow local and regional users to acquire realtime data as the satellite passes overhead.
+There are two different data streams available.
+The Direct Data Broadcast (DDB) downlink permanently transmits realtime measurement data.
+This allows local and regional users to acquire realtime data as the satellite passes overhead.

-The stored mission data will be downlinked once per orbit to the Svalbard ground station.
-The data will then be processed from raw data up to Level-1b and delivered to Eumetsat’s EUMETCast system.
-The data will then be disseminated to the end users.
+The stored mission data are downlinked once per orbit to the Svalbard ground station.
+The data are then processed from raw data up to Level-1b and delivered to Eumetsat’s EUMETCast system.
+The data are then be disseminated to the end users.
 This data flow process occurs within 110 minutes.

 The main data products are water-vapour profiles in clear and cloudy conditions; temperature profiles in clear and cloudy conditions; information on cloud ice and ground emissivity; sharp gradients in the atmospheric water vapour profiles.
 It is also expected that the mission data will be used for precipitation products.